makrai/notes/dowty82-gramm-rel-in-montague.md

 * when a language is analyzed as "deep ergative" but still has a few non-erg
   * the non-ergative characteristics will have to be treated in a way parallel to the ergative characteristics of a "surface ergative" language
-  * e.g. Dyirbal is a fairly consistently ergative language, but the case marking on first and second person pronouns follows a nom/acc patt
+  * eg Dyirbal is a fairly consistently ergative language, but the case marking on first and second person pronouns follows a nom/acc patt
   * the subject-predicate rule for Dyirbal will specify that
     * the subject is marked